HsiangHung/Machine_Learning_Note/Regression/Decision Tree/README.md

 ![dataset](images/dataset.png)

-where attributes are `X = (outlook, temp, humidity, windy)`, and the target variable is `y = hours played`, which can be continuous.
+where attributes (predictors) are `X = (outlook, temp, humidity, windy)`, and the target variable is `y = hours played`, which is continuous.
 Therefore it is a regression problem.
 We will explain how to create a regression model as shown above (on the right).

 ## Split Features Using Continuous Targets

-For each split, we compute standard deviation (SD) for each attribute, and choose features with maximal **Standard Deviation Reduction (SDR)** to split.
+For each split, we compute standard deviation (SD) for each attribute, and choose the attribute with maximal **Standard Deviation Reduction (SDR)** to split.

-First, we compute SD for target variables, which is 9.32.
+First, at root, we compute SD for target variables `hours played`, which is 9.32.

-For next split, we compute SD using the following formula for each attribute
+For each branch split, we compute SD using the following formula for each attribute

 <a href="https://www.codecogs.com/eqnedit.php?latex=S(X,&space;y)&space;=&space;\sum_{c}P(c)S(c)" target="_blank"><img src="https://latex.codecogs.com/gif.latex?S(X,&space;y)&space;=&space;\sum_{c}P(c)S(c)" title="S(X, y) = \sum_{c}P(c)S(c)" /></a>

-As a concrete example, if we choose `overlook` to split, there are three categories: "overcast", "rainy", "sunny".
-Then the SD is computed by below (a)
+As a further concrete example, if we choose `overlook` to split, there are three categories: "overcast", "rainy", "sunny".
+Then the SD is computed S(`overlook`, `hours played`) = 7.66 (shown (a) below)

 ![steps](images/SDR.png)